dmorris0/python_intro/Chapter_11_Modules_and_Packages.md

 ___
 ## Create a Module

 Let's dive in by creating a module.
 First select `New File` in the `File` menu of VSCode.
-Then save it as `simple.py` in a folder called `test_module` which can be located whereever you like on your computer.
+Then save it as `simple.py` in a folder called `test_module` which can be located wherever you like on your computer.

 Now add some functions to module `simple.py` such as the following:
 ```python